 The third edition of the ASTERICS-OBELICS international school (8-12 April 2019 in Annecy, France) successfully served the programming needs of the astronomy and astroparticle physics community.
 The program of the school was devoted to project development for ESFRI and other world-class projects featuring theoretical and hands-on training on Python development as well as training in C/C++ coding for Python.
 This training event was not only beneficial for the early stage researchers but also the senior researchers to upgrade their programming skills.

-In the DADI work package training and education was part of the complementary events, organised roughly each year during the project, as described above in objective 4, the ESFRI Forums and Training Events (none during the period), the European Data Provider Forums and Training Events (one during the period), the yearly DADI Schools (one during the period).
+In the DADI work package training and education was part of the complementary events, organised roughly each year during the project, as described above in objective 4, the ESFRI Forums and Training Events (organised during previous periods), the European Data Provider Forums and Training Events (one during the period), the yearly DADI Schools (one during the period).

 Explanation of the work carried out